-Using NCCL Net Plugin#
+Using the NCCL Net plugin API#

 NCCL provides a way to use external plugins to let NCCL run on many network types.
-This topic describes the NCCL Net plugin API and how to implement a network plugin for NCCL.
+This topic describes the NCCL Net plugin API and explains how to implement a network plugin for NCCL.

 .
-That shared library
+The shared library

-contains one or more implementations of the NCCL NET API, in the form of versioned structs,
+contains one or more implementations of the NCCL Net API in the form of versioned structs,

-filled with pointers to all required functions.
+which are filled with pointers to all required functions.

 Plugin architecture#

-library and dynamically load it,
+library and dynamically loads it,

-then look for symbols inside the library.
+then searches for symbols inside the library.

 The NCCL_NET_PLUGIN

-will look for a library with a name of libnccl-net-${NCCL_NET_PLUGIN}.so
+looks for a library named libnccl-net-${NCCL_NET_PLUGIN}.so

 .
 It is therefore